-During his PhD, he was a member of the Research School on Peace and Conflict in Norway, organized by Oslo University, by the Peace Research Institute Oslo and by the Norwegian University for Science and Technology (NTNU).
+During his PhD he was a member of the School of Peace and Conflict Research in Norway organised by the University of Oslo (UiO), the Peace Research Institute in Oslo (PRIO) and the Norwegian University for Science and Technology (NTNU).
 Also he has a Diploma in Advanced Studies in African Studies from the Centre for African Studies (CEA) of the University Institute of Lisbon (IUL).

-He has worked as a researcher at the Centro de Estudos Africanos (CEA) of the Instituto Universitário de Lisboa (IUL) in Portugal, at United Nations agencies in East Timor and Guyana, and as a management consultant at Deloitte Consulting and PricewaterhouseCoopers in Portugal.
+Previously he worked as a researcher at the Centro de Estudos Africanos (CEA) of the Instituto Universitário de Lisboa (IUL) in Portugal, at United Nations agencies in East Timor and Guyana and as a management consultant at Deloitte Consulting and PricewaterhouseCoopers in Portugal.

-His research interests include Peace and War Studies from a multidisciplinary approach and using mixed research methods.
-His research topics include civil wars and other forms of political violence, the “resource curse”, external interventions and international organizations with security mandate.
-He has authored papers on the African region, the Horn of Africa, Angola, Somalia, the United Nations and the African Union.
+His research is in the area of International Security Studies developed with a multidisciplinary approach using mixed research methods.
+Its themes of interest are civil wars and other forms of political violence, the “resource curse”, external interventions and international organisations with a security mandate.
+He has publications on the African region, the Horn of Africa, Angola, Somalia, the United Nations and the African Union.